django-danceschool/django-danceschool/README.rst

 Hershey, for New School Swing (the predecessor to `Boston Lindy Hop <https://bostonlindyhop.com/>`__).
 In March 2015, the project was taken over by Lee Tucker and Andrew Selzer.
-Significant contributions over the course of 7the project have also been made by Dan Rosenthal, Jason Swihart, Kevin Sihlanick, and Adam Hitchcock.
+Significant contributions over the course of the project have also been made by Dan Rosenthal, Jason Swihart, Kevin Sihlanick, and Adam Hitchcock.